nabaxo/AdventOfCode/README.md

-## Advent of Code 2021
+## Advent of Code

-My attempt at 2021s edition of Advent of Code.
+My attempt at solving Advent of Code.
 These are not refined solutions, just as long as they work, I'm happy.